jyan366/Sendy-Retail/README.md

 #### Validator Testing
 •	HTML
-o	No errors were returned when passing through the official W3C validator
+* •	No errors were returned when passing through the official W3C validator
 •	CSS
-o	No errors were found when passing through the official (Jigsaw) validator
+* •	No errors were found when passing through the official (Jigsaw) validator

 #### Responsiveness Testing
 •	The responsive design tests were carried out using Google Chrome DevTools and Responsive Design Checker.